UAD Promo

 Managing Presets

-The UAFX Control app allows you to view, audition, and manage the presets on your pedal.
+The UAFX Control app allows you to view, audition, and manage the presets on your UAFX pedal.
 In addition to the UA factory and artist presets that are added to your pedal by the app, every user preset on the pedal can be recalled and managed.
-Presets you select in the app are moved to the preset slot on your pedal so they can be heard.
+Presets you select in the app can be recalled from several footswitch settings or via MIDI.

 • Pedal presets - Individual presets you see in the app are stored on the pedal, not in the app.
 If UAFX Control is disconnected from your mobile device, or if you delete the app, all presets remain on the pedal.